FFL payment gateways 101: a complete guide

 Online FFL e-commerce is considered a prohibited category by many software companies, payment gateways, and merchant account providers due to the higher degree of perceived risk or regulatory hassle entailed.
 The “out of the box” payment processing used on most website builders is designed for standard e-commerce and does not support FFL dealers, but we can help.

-Because of all the challenges that FFL dealers who provide the vital service of performing federal background checks have, FFL to FFL online firearm sales is one of the most common high-risk industries we offer advice on.
+FFL dealers who provide the vital service of performing federal background checks face some inherent challenges.
+As a result, FFL to FFL online firearm sales is one of the most common high-risk industries we offer advice on.

 Why become an online FFL in the first place?